allthings/developers/webhooks/readme.md

 #### Ticketing

+Ticket events are a common webhook use case.
+Ticket events can be used to synchronize tickets between Allthings and another ticketing or ERP system.
+More common is for ticket events to be used by partners who offer services or platforms which revolve around service delivery.
+For example, an integration might seek to automate the damage-case and crafts-person work order creation automatically from Allthings tickets.

 ![Ticket use case flow chart](https://raw.githubusercontent.com/allthings/developers/master/webhooks/assets/webhooks.introduction.common-use-cases.ticketing.1.svg)

 #### Booking

-#### Pinboard posts
+Webhooks are a useful way to integrate Bookings with partner services like door access systems.

 #### Registration Codes

-For example, you could use Zapier's [Incoming Webhook integration](https://zapier.com/apps/webhook/integrations) feature to automatically have new registration codes [exported to a Google Spreadsheet](https://zapier.com/app/editor/template/1035?referrer=%2Fapps%2Fwebhook%2Fintegrations%2Fgoogle-sheets).
+You can use webhooks to export newly created registration codes.
+Perhaps you send out registration codes by physical mail, but only want to send new ones.
+A simple way to implement this is by using Zapier's [Incoming Webhook integration](https://zapier.com/apps/webhook/integrations) feature to automatically have new registration codes [exported to a Google Spreadsheet](https://zapier.com/app/editor/template/1035?referrer=%2Fapps%2Fwebhook%2Fintegrations%2Fgoogle-sheets).